From the 2014 State Department report:

 Poor judicial and law enforcement compliance hinder the country's ability to comply with Hague Convention obligations.
 As a result, all three active U.S. return cases filed with the HCA have been pending for more than 18 months.
 The Honduran judiciary continues to treat Hague cases as custody matters, and significant delays in the processing of appeals by taking parents also inhibit case resolution.
 Furthermore, the HCA reports that efforts to locate children in Honduras are hampered by the underfunding of the HCA and its inability to elicit the assistance of law enforcement.

 Unresolved Return Applications:

-As of December 31, 2012, the U.S. Central Authority (USCA) had 112 applications for return that remained open and active for more than 18 months after the date of filing with the relevant foreign central authority in the 18 countries listed below.
-The following section describes each unresolved case and the actions taken by the USCA to resolve them.
-The actions taken by other authorities are stated below, as reported to the USCA by the relevant entity.
+As of December 31, 2013, the U.S. Central Authority (USCA) had 111 applications for return that remained open and active for more than 18 months after the date of filing with the relevant foreign central authority in the countries listed below.
+The following section describes each unresolved case and the actions taken by the USCA to resolve.
+The actions taken by other authorities are also stated below, as reported to the USCA by the relevant entity.

 Honduras, Case Summaries: